-Council has previously requested assessment of the potential for future cumulative development impacts of mound constructions within the floodplain for other assessments.
+Council has previously requested specific assessment of the potential for future cumulative development impacts of mound constructions within the floodplain for other developments.
 Therefore, it has also been considered as part of this assessment.
 The assessment of cumulative development across the floodplain of the Hunter River estuary is complex, due to the large area, jurisdiction of multiple LGAs and infinite possibilities of what future development might comprise.
 It is therefore important to undertake a robust analysis to ensure that development is neither unreasonably constrained nor unsustainable from a flood impact perspective.

 A considerable effort has been invested in the cumulative impact assessment undertaken to support this individual development assessment.
 The scope of the assessment has been limited to the construction of earthen mounds in the Hunter (and Williams) River floodplain.
-The geographical extent initially comprised some 800 Lots between Hinton, Seaham, and Woodberry.
+The geographical extent initially comprised more than 800 Lots between Bolwarra, Seaham, and Woodberry.
 These were then filtered to further focus the assessment based on the following criteria:

-- Lots smaller than 1.5 ha were excluded as having insufficient space to accommodate a mound - Lots with at least 0.5 ha of flood-free land above the 1% AEP extent were excluded as not having the requirement for a mound - Lots with an insufficient area of land with a 1% AEP velocity-depth product (VxD) below 1.4 were excluded as presenting an unreasonable cumulative development impact
+- Lots smaller than 1.5 ha were excluded as having insufficient space to accommodate a mound - Lots with at least 0.5 ha of flood-free land above the 1% AEP extent were excluded as not having the requirement for a mound - Lots downstream of Green Rocks with an insufficient area of land with a 1% AEP velocity-depth product (VxD) below 1.4 were excluded as presenting an unreasonable cumulative development impact - Lots upstream of Green Rocks with an insufficient area of land with a 1% AEP velocity-depth product (VxD) below 1.8 were excluded as presenting an unreasonable cumulative development impact

-This process reduced the number of Lots assessed for the potential impacts of future cumulative development to a total of 215, as presented in Figure 19.
-The mapping of areas with a 1% AEP VxD of greater than 1.4 is also provided for context.
-Through several iterations of initial flood impact modelling, this threshold was identified as being a constraint for development due to unreasonable flood impacts, compared to those resulting from the development of land with a 1% AEP VxD of less than 1.4.
+This process reduced the number of Lots assessed for the potential impacts of future cumulative development to a total of 306, as presented in Figure 17 and Figure 18.
+The mapping of areas with a 1% AEP VxD of greater than 1.4 for Lots downstream of Green Rocks and 1.8 for Lots upstream of Green Rocks is also provided for context.
+Through several iterations of initial flood impact modelling, the VxD thresholds were identified as being a constraint for development due to unreasonable flood impacts, compared to those resulting from the development of land below the corresponding 1% AEP VxD threshold.